 Canadian Pacific purchased the only E-8's in Canada from General Motors in LaGrange, IL, before GMDL was even built and building locomotives in Canada.
 CP 1800 was outshopped on December 2, 1949, 1801 on December 6 and 1802 on December 8, and each assumed by CP about three days later.
 GM serial numbers were 8680-8682, respectively.

 Check out my brother David Gagnon's E-8 post on his blog, Rolly Martin Country.
-It leads naturally into this post, and its publication inspired me to get this post out of draft form, where it had languished for five years!
-In December, 2020 Rapido Trains Inc. announced their intention to release the E-8 (artwork - top).
+David can be seen in the above photo of CP 1800 at Montreal West in August, 1961.
+His post leads naturally into this one, and its publication inspired me to get this post out of draft form, where it had languished for five years!
+In December, 2020 Rapido Trains Inc. announced their intention to release the E-8 (artwork - bottom).

 The long-legged units were 70'3" in length, riding on A-1-A trucks with two 12-cylinder 567B engines producing 2,250 horsepower and dual steam generators.
 Wheel diameter was 36 inches, centre axle unpowered, transition control automatic forward/manual backward, top speed 85 mph.
 When in operation the long underframe meant that there was quite a bit of flexibility - the centre area flexed up and down when moving.
 If one engine failed, you could get home on the other, powering only its truck.